Fiat 128: Poland

-Serbia
+Yugoslavia/Serbia

-The 128 formed the basis of the Zastava 128 (four-door sedan) and Zastava 101 (three-door and five-door hatchbacks) ranges of cars manufactured by the "Zastava Automobili" company in Serbia.
+The 128 formed the basis of the Zastava 128 (four-door sedan) and Zastava 101 (three-door and five-door hatchbacks) ranges of cars manufactured by the "Zastava Automobili" company in Yugoslavia (later Serbia).
 The 128-based Zastavas were available throughout Europe in the '70s.
 In Britain, three variants were offered: a three-door hatchback (Zastava Yugo 311/313), four-door saloon (Zastava Yugo 411/413) and a five-door hatchback (Zastava Yugo 511/513).
-As one of the Serbian automaker's most affordable models, production ended in November 2008.
+The car remained popular until the end of production and was the Yugoslav automaker's most affordable model.

+Regular production ended in November 2008 after Fiat purchased the Zastava factory in Kragujevac, however production of the pick up variant Zastava Poly continued in very limited numbers at the Zastava Special Automobiles factory (156 cars built in the last year) until December 2010.